 Few days are as exciting in a child or teen’s life than when their braces finally come off.
 The results of orthodontic treatment can be breathtaking – and well worth the effort to get there!
 But are there any steps you should take to maintain your oral health for dental care after braces come off?
 Yes – and they’re important!

-Read on to learn five key tips for improving your dental care after your braces come off.
+Read on to learn six key tips for improving your dental care after your braces come off.

 #1.
 Retainers Are Non-Negotiable